milonmaze/privacy-terms-observatory/www.cloudflare.com/privacypolicy.md

 Cloudflare Privacy Policy

-This Privacy Policy is effective as of February 1, 2022.
+This Privacy Policy is effective as of April 1, 2022.

-We have updated our September 1, 2021, Privacy Policy to update the name of our Cloudflare Zero Trust offering.
+We have updated our February 1, 2022 Privacy Policy to incorporate the information Cloudflare collects and processes via its subsidiary, Area 1 Security, LLC and to clarify our use of aggregated data from our 1.1.1.1 public resolver.

 This Cloudflare Privacy Policy (“Policy”) outlines the personal information that Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) gathers, how we use that personal information, and the options you have to access, correct, or delete such personal information.